fake-useragent/fake-useragent/README.md

 Additional features that fake-useragent now offers since v1.2.0.

 If you want to specify your own browser list, you can do that via the `browsers` argument (default is: `["chrome", "edge", "firefox", "safari"]`).
-This example will only return random useragents from Edge and Chrome:
+This example will only return random user-agents from Edge and Chrome:

 ```py
 from fake_useragent import UserAgent